DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 ## Contact

 The Department for Education does not administer teacher training courses or appoint teachers, so we cannot help with individual applications to training providers or schools.
-However, for general enquiries, you can email us at international.teacherrecruitment@education.gov.uk.
+However, for help with the information on this page, you can email us at international.teacherrecruitment@education.gov.uk.